UmeshSingla/user-tags/README.rst

 Description
 ======

-This plugin extends the default taxonomy functionality and extends it to users, while automating all the boilerplate code.
+This plugin extends the default taxonomy functionality and extends it to users.

 Ref: [Justin Tadlock](http://justintadlock.com/archives/2011/10/20/custom-user-taxonomies-in-wordpress)

 Installation
 ======

-1. Upload the `user-taxonomies` folder to the `/wp-content/plugins/` directory
+1. Upload the `wp-user-taxonomies` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Taxonomies under Users option to create taxonomies for User